-The ADP1829 features open-drain, Power OK outputs (POK1 and POK2) that sink current when their respective output voltages drop, typically 8% below the nominal regulation voltage.
+The ADP1823 features open-drain, power OK outputs, POK1 and POK2, which sink current when their respective output voltages drop, typically 8% below the nominal regulation voltage.
 The POK pins also go low for overvoltage of typically 25%.
 Use this output as a logical power-good signal by connecting pull-up resistors from POK1 and POK2 to VREG.